2.3 Interaction With Other Accounting Standards

 15-43 Paragraph 815-10-15-79 explains that leases that are within the scope of this Topic are not derivative instruments subject to Subtopic 815-10 on derivatives and hedging although a derivative instrument embedded in a lease may be subject to the requirements of Section 815-15-25.
 Paragraph 815-10-15-80 explains that residual value guarantees that are subject to the guidance in this Topic are not subject to the guidance in Subtopic 815-10.
 Paragraph 815-10-15-81 requires that a third-party residual value guarantor consider the guidance in Subtopic 815-10 for all residual value guarantees that it provides to determine whether they are derivative instruments and whether they qualify for any of the scope exceptions in that Subtopic.

-Because leases are outside the scope of ASC 815-10, contracts within the scope
+Because leases that are within the scope of ASC 842 are exempt from the scope of

 Components of a lease agreement that might be considered embedded derivatives